-New Zealand has a very small number of poisonous animals.
-These animals are also called ‘venomous’ as their toxins (venoms) need to be injected by a bite (for example, spiders) or sting (for example, wasps) to cause their effect.
+New Zealand has a very small number of poisonous and venomous animals.
+The grey side-gilled sea slug (Pleurobranchaea maculata) is an example of a poisonous animal.
+It is toxic when eaten.
+Venomous animals inject their toxins via a bite (for example, spiders) or sting (for example, wasps).
 Deaths are rare, but appropriate treatment should be given when people have been exposed to toxins to ensure a satisfactory outcome for the patient.

 There are three species of spiders in New Zealand that should be avoided – the katipō, the redback and the white-tailed spider.
 The katipō is native to New Zealand, while the redback and white-tailed spider came from Australia.